 NB: This is based on my own travel experiences so feel free to research beyond these options to find an island that’s just right for you!

 For the Experiential Travellers

-Whether you’re in search of rich cultural experiences, delicious local cuisine, or unspoiled natural elements, Tobago is THE Caribbean island to visit in 2019.
+Whether you’re in search of rich cultural experiences, delicious local cuisine, or unspoiled natural elements, Tobago is THE Caribbean island to visit.
 I won’t pretend that I’m not biased toward this gem of an island I recently called home but I’m also being honest.
 From the Tobago Heritage Festival to the unique curry crab and dumpling, secluded beaches to a rainforest with over 200 species of birds, I promise you will have a ton of fun immersing yourselves in the many experiences Tobago has to offer.

 Special times to visit: